Data Breach

 About CareTracker

-CareTracker Inc. computer software company that provides cloud-based practice management and electronic health record (EHR) solutions for physician practices and healthcare providers.
-The company is U.S. based and its software helps clinics and independent practices manage scheduling, billing, insurance eligibility, electronic medical records and revenue cycle management from a centralized, web-based platform.
+CareTracker dba Amazing Charts is a computer software company that provides cloud-based practice management and electronic health record (EHR) solutions for physician practices and healthcare providers across the U.S.

 What happened?